thepackett/lumberyard/README.md

 -	It's fine to connect to third-party platform services like Steamworks, Apple GameCenter, console platform services, etc.
 To learn more, please see our FAQs https://aws.amazon.com/lumberyard/faq/#licensing.

+## Setup Options

+To set up this fork, do the following: